The Bickersons: Television

-The Bickersons had at least three television runs.
+The Bickersons had at least two television runs.
 The first was as a segment on Star Time, which ran on Dumont for a half-season, from September 1950 to February 1951.
-A stand-alone Bickersons series ran on CBS for a short time in summer 1951.
-In both versions, Lew Parker (later familiar as That Girls harried, slightly overbearing father Lew Marie) took the role of John Bickerson, as he also had done on radio a season earlier.
+In this version, Lew Parker took the role of John Bickerson, as he would also do on radio a season later.
 The televised version did not work as well as the original skits.
 Langford did not appear to have the seamless anti-chemistry with Parker as she did with Ameche, and the show's persistent setting (always in the same bedroom) made the show less than ideal for the visual medium.
-Premiering as a summer season replacement, the CBS version of The Bickersons lasted only 13 episodes.

-Ameche and Langford later co-hosted a variety series, The Frances Langford–Don Ameche Show, in 1951–1952, and featured among the few regular performers a very young Jack Lemmon, as a newlywed in a sketch series known as "The Couple Next Door".
+Ameche and Langford later co-hosted a daytime variety series, The Frances Langford–Don Ameche Show, in 1951–1952, which featured among the few regular performers a very young Jack Lemmon, as a newlywed in a sketch series known as "The Couple Next Door".
 When Langford hosted a variety special in 1960, Ameche appeared along with The Three Stooges (Moe Howard, Larry Fine, and Joe DeRita at the time), Bob Cummings and Johnny Mathis.

 Recordings

-But neither did the twosome abandon the characters that made them famous as a comedy team in the first place: Columbia Records eventually released long-playing albums—The Bickersons, The Bickersons Fight Back, and The Bickersons Rematch—that featured newly recorded performances of Rapp's adapted radio scripts by Ameche and Langford as John and Blanche.
-'Rematch' was the two LPs reissued in a gatefold jacket as a two record set.
+Columbia Records eventually released long-playing albums—The Bickersons, The Bickersons Fight Back, and The Bickersons Rematch—that featured newly recorded performances of Rapp's adapted radio scripts by Ameche and Langford as John and Blanche.
+Rematch was the two LPs reissued in a gatefold jacket as a two record set.

-A beautiful woman with a honey voice who used sheer talent to turn herself into the venomous Blanche Bickerson, Frances Langford enjoyed a fine career as a singer and actress in film (including a memorable cameo in the otherwise stylised The Glenn Miller Story) and television, as well as radio; she died July 11, 2005.
-Don Ameche, whose name sometimes became synonymous (and a kind of running gag) with the telephone (thanks to his film portrayal of Alexander Graham Bell), became a familiar television face as well as a well-respected film actor, enjoying a late-life popular revival through his roles in the 1983 film Trading Places and the 1985 film Cocoon.
+Frances Langford enjoyed a career as a singer and actress in film (including a cameo in the The Glenn Miller Story) and television, as well as radio; she died July 11, 2005.
+Don Ameche continued to work in film and television, enjoying a late-life revival through his roles in the 1983 film Trading Places and the 1985 film Cocoon.
 He died in 1993.